lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Novice learners are likely to make many such mistakes themselves, and diagnosing and solving mistakes is an integral aspect of learning programming.

-The participatory, 'code-along' aspect is important to help novices become active practitioners, rather than passive observers of the programming process.
+The participatory aspect engages learners, which helps them become active practitioners rather than passive observers of the programming process.
+Participatory live coding is most beneficial for novices who are unfamiliar with the tools.
+More experienced learners may gain enough by listening passively or engaging with the material and classroom differently.
-It may be less important for teaching experienced learners a particular aspect of a computational tool with which they are already familiar.
-For those learners, observing a live-coding demonstration without actively coding along, may suffice.

 Participatory live coding for teaching programming should not be confused with live coding used to demonstrate software (for example, at a conference, with an audience passively observing),